nlohr1/DIY-Wrist-Watch/README.md

 Case, Lid and battery-Holder are 3D-Printed with 0.13mm Layer-height and 100% Infill (PLA: 205°C / 60°C).
 I provided .stl-files of case, lid and battery-holder, also the corresponding .gcode-files for a 220x220mm 3D-Printer (Hot-)bed, as beeing my Anycubic-Pro, also usable for similar printers like Prusa-MK3, etc.

+- Sliced with Prusa-Slicer - my profile-file: "prusaslicer_config.ini" - you may load it with the Hotkey [Ctr+L]

 - Layout: Eagle 7.4
 - Prototype etched with 0.8mm FR4-board with Toner-Direct methode (2 layers: wax-paper fixed/congruented with 0.4mm needles/wire-clamps on the 4 outer-edges)
 - CAM-files for JLCPCB